lvxianchao/github-rocket/README.md

 # Github Rocket

-**Github Rocket** is a extension for Chrome which is used return to the top for Github README pages.
+**Github Rocket** is a extension for Chrome which is used to return to the top for Github README pages.

 ## Install